Skip to main content

 A 7-day unlocking period is required by default for withdrawing CORE after redemption initiation.

-4. How validators are chosen on mint/redeem?
+4. How are validators chosen on mint/redeem?

 During redeem, the Earn contract chooses validators randomly - _randomIndex(), an index will be randomly selected, which is used as the start index to iterate through the validators array until enough CORE tokens are undelegated.

-• manualRebalance(): the operator manually transfers staking from one validator to another.
+• manualRebalance(): The operator manually transfers staking from one validator to another.

 6. How is the conversion ratio calculated?